 Treasure Beach.
 The name alone speaks volumes about what tourists have come to expect when they visit this hidden gem of a coastal community.
 The beaches here are so outstanding that little else matters, and so, there isn't much else by way of attractions directly in town.
 If you're one who likes to explore, rent a car or hook up with a tour group, because you'll have to make a shore trip to find landmarks and natural sites worth visiting.

-There are a large selection of beaches to choose from in and around the area.
-Snorkeling is an option at several locations, for those who enjoy this relaxing pastime.
-You can click on the beach names to get additional information about that specific beach.
+There are a large number of beaches to consider visiting in and around the area.
+Snorkeling is available at some of these beaches, for those who are so inclined.
+Click on the beach names for more detail concerning that individual beach.

-If you want to snorkel, a place providing that option is Treasure Beach.
+If you are wanting to snorkel, a place offering that option is Treasure Beach.
 Gray and peppered with boats, this isn't a picturesque locale, but it may still be fun to beach comb.
 This beach also offers a view of the sunset over the water.

 Billy Bay: The shore of Billy Bay feature white to grey sands that are speckled with rocks and shells.
 Larger rocks line the edge of the beach, and sometimes make an appearance under water.

-If the more functional aspects of life by the sea interest you, you might enjoy seeing Lover's Leap Lighthouse.
+If the functional aspects of life by the sea interest you, you should consider visiting Lover's Leap Lighthouse.
 The newest lighthouse on the island, this is actually the highest lighthouse in the western hemisphere.
 Tourists can hike to the spot and take in the structure as well as enjoy the view.

 |Lover's Leap Lighthouse||Lighthouse||Yardley Chase, 7.0 mi.
 East of Central Treasure Beach||Jamaica|

-Another idea is to visit some of the more interesting naturally occurring land formations.
-Fully natural attractions like these in Treasure Beach are listed in the chart below.
+Another fun idea is to visit some of the more popular area land formations.
+Fully natural attractions like these in Treasure Beach are listed in the table below.

 |Bay||1.8 mi.
 West-Northwest of Downtown Treasure Beach|